molchat99/react-practice/README.md

 # How good is your peripheral vision?

-This little minigame will tell you!
+This minigame will tell you!

 <img src="https://i.imgur.com/6XSy0Il.gif">

  The goal is to perceive the position of a red dot in a certain period of time.
 After that period the red dot will look like any other dot in the grid.
-The difficulty can ve varied by different factors:
+The difficulty can ve varied by following factors:
 <ul>
     <li>gridsize (will also impact the diameter of the points)</li>
     <li>timeout-period</li>